What happens at a Sikh funeral?

 Are you arranging a Sikh funeral in the UK?
 It’s a good idea to find a funeral director who knows about Sikhism and has dealt with Sikh funerals before.
 They’ll be able to help with things like handling paperwork, looking after the body and organising the cremation.

 You could start by reaching out to your local gurdwara for advice.
 They may be able to recommend a good funeral director.
-You could also try our free funeral director search tool to find a list of funeral directors near you.
+You could also try our free funeral director search tool to find funeral directors near you.
+You can even filter the results to just show funeral directors that offer Sikh funeral services.